sammoth/foo_out_pulse/README.md

 ## Advantages
 Foobar works very well in Wine, but Wine's default Pulseaudio output has some disadvantages.
 Compared to using the standard output, this component
 - May be less liable to cause audio dropouts when performing IO-intensive tasks such as tag writing,
-- Has a custom fading implementation for seek/track change that doesn't require reducing Pulseaudio's buffer length to work (configure in Advanced Preferences -> Playback -> Pulseaudio output),
+- Has a custom fading implementation to prevent pops on seek/track change, that doesn't require reducing Pulseaudio's buffer length to work (configure in Advanced Preferences -> Playback -> Pulseaudio output),
 - Doesn't resample unnecessarily, making the most of Pulseaudio's `avoid-resampling` option,
 - Can show foobar's icon in the system mixer,
 - Integrates with Pulseaudio's volume control so there is no delay in volume adjustment.